-Karen has worked as a clinician with private clients for 28 years, while also working in mental health management in a variety of settings, including as Director of Quality Assurance and Quality Improvement at East Bay Agency for Children, Manager of Clinical Administration at United Behavioral Health, and Director of Guidance and Counseling at Dulwich International College, Phuket, Thailand.
+Karen has worked as a clinician with private clients for over 28 years, while also working in mental health management in a variety of settings, including as Director of Quality Assurance and Quality Improvement at East Bay Agency for Children, Manager of Clinical Administration at United Behavioral Health, and Director of Guidance and Counseling at Dulwich International College, Phuket, Thailand.
 Other direct clinical positions have included as a therapist at Clearwater Clinic and Assessment Services in Oakland, Mothers Against Drunk Driving, and Director of Victim Services at Families and Friends of Violent Crime Victims in Washington State.

 A significant part of Karen's life was her time living in Asia.
 She finished her masters degree researching the impact of trauma, and the different approaches to heal the trauma resulting from violent crimes in Tibet, SE Asia and the US.
 Karen was so impacted by her research abroad that she returned to Asia for many years.